 Why Visit Yosemite National Park?

-Yellowstone is arguably the King of US National Parks – being the first established and immensely renowned – but every King needs a Queen and Yosemite National Park’s astonishing grandeur is regal enough for our vote!
+Yellowstone is arguably the King of US National Parks – being the first established and immensely popular – but every King needs a Queen and Yosemite National Park’s astonishing grandeur is regal enough for our vote.

 The park has something for everyone, from family vacations and couples who love hiking, to expert rock climbers and pro photographers.